jorinvo/me/pages/about.md

 Projects:

-- Currently building a feedback tool for product teams
+- Building [critmap](http://critmap.com/) to help teams use feedback and build better products.
 - From November '17 to September '23 I worked as one of the first software developers at [heartbeat](https://heartbeat-med.com/).
 At heartbeat I built backend services, APIs, integrations with hospital systems, monitoring systems, a new storage layer, our data platform and more.
 - I created [edn-data](https://github.com/jorinvo/edn-data) so you can use the EDN data format from JavaScript and Typescript.
 - I designed [ratlog](https://github.com/ratlog/ratlog.js), a logging format and library which contains some neat ideas.
 We used it successfully in prod for a few years.